s3664099/ComputerBattleGamesPython/readme.md

 the letter, and if the guess is incorrect, the game will check where the guess is in relation to the letter and provide a hint.

+**Vital Message**
+This is a game that tests your memory.
+A phrase consisting of random letters is displayed for a period of time and then removed.
+The player is then required to remember and type the phrase down.
+If it is correct, the player wins otherwise the player loses.

 **Robot Invaders**

 This game will flash a character up on the screen, and the player is supposed to reproduce that character